Middle school (grades 6-8) · Miami, FL

 What is the racial and ethnic makeup of Paul W. Bell Middle School?

-The largest demographic group at Paul W. Bell Middle School is Hispanic or Latino at 97.9%.
-The school serves a student body in MIAMI, FL.
+The largest demographic group at Paul W. Bell Middle School is Hispanic or Latino at 97.9% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Paul W. Bell Middle School?

-Paul W. Bell Middle School has a Resource Investment Index of 31/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Paul W. Bell Middle School has a Resource Investment Index of 31/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page